 Native advertising takes a few forms, but most commonly they are ads that appear like related articles at the end of a post, or maybe in the sidebar.
 The idea, as the name suggests, is to deliver ads that appear native to the site.

 These type of ad networks have become increasingly popular with bloggers because the ads blend in with the site.
+Also, it should be noted that Google Adsense has native ad options as well.

 The ayboll network is a lot like Outbrain and Taboola.
 It serves native ads, which is to say that the ads fit in more with your blog and it’s content than the old fashioned banner ads.
 Unlike Outbrain and Taboola, ayboll doesn’t have a traffic requirement, though it does have an approval process.

 I tried this one for a while, but I never had any luck with it.
 I think the ads look great, and they really blend in well with your site.
-Native advertising like this is becoming more and more popular to avoid the ad blindness of traditional networks.
+Native advertising like this is becoming more and more popular to avoid the ad blindness of traditional ad networks.

 I was really hoping it would work out, but of the thousands of impressions I served up, one person clicked.
 That one click didn’t pay either.
 See, they validate the clicks to ensure the traffic they send is of value to their advertiser.
 If it is then you get paid, if not then you get nothing.
 I can understand that, and I heard that they do pay very well when you get those value clicks, but if nobody is clicking the ads then the rate doesn’t matter.